Number formats you can display in Datawrapper

 Your readers will understand your numbers better if they know which metric or currency these numbers are in: km? kg? m/h? °C?
 US-$? €?

-If you want to add such a currency sign or metric, you can always add it in step 2: Check & Describe.
+If you prefer to use a custom currency sign, or any other kind of metric, you can always add it in step 2: Check & Describe.
 Select your number format, then prepend or append your metric by clicking on the relevant column under step 2 and choose a sign:

 We hope this article helps you to display your numbers in exactly the format you need them in.
 Get in touch with us at email@example.com if you still have questions!